abwebdevelopers/oc-imageresize-plugin/README.md

 ### Filters (templates for configuration)

-Filters are similar to filters in intervention\image in the sense that you can define a list of rules for each image using the filter.
+Filters in the Image Resize plugin, while following a similar concept to filters in Intervention Image, are handled differently in this plugin.

+Filters are specified in the *Settings > Image Resizer* page.
+By clicking the *Filters* tab at the top, you can specify a filter "code" which can apply a set of enhancements and modifications to an image.
+Once saved, you can then use the `filter` option in the `resize` and `modify` Twig filters to specify the filter to use.

  A common example would be a basic thumbnail - you want this to always be `format: jpg`, `mode: cover`, `quality: 60`, `max_width: 200`, `max_height: 200` and maybe `background: #fff`.

 With filters, you can specify the above, call it something useful like `thumbnail`, then simply do the following:
 ```